bdickason/building-great-products/README.md

 There are so many great products around us but few books that focus on how to build great products.

+# Table of Contents

+1. Don't Give Users a Dead End
+2. Optimize for Remote Workers
+3. Build Features For Your Community
+4. The Importance of Being Present
+5. Don't Destroy the Forums
+6. Connecting People
+7. Writing Great Documentation
+8. Design and Open Source
+3. Learn the Command Line

 License
 =======